bleader/LDPump/_posts/2016-10-17-first-time-online.md

 - [Links]({{site.baseurl}}/links): *done*
 - [About]({{site.baseurl}}/about): *done*

 The idea behind putting this online as is is that some of the questions I've been answering on reddit could have included a link to the Quick Start Guide or the FAQ, and I feel like it can already be useful like this.
-If people do find it usefull it will probably help me getting the motivation to work on the missing parts too.
+If people do find it useful it will probably help me getting the motivation to work on the missing parts too.

 Hope you'll find it interesting and useful, cheers!